I never considered myself enthralled.

 Kelly and I got up to leave.

 "Kevin, you stay," Frank said.
 I sat back down.
-He watched her leave Leslie's and then came back and stood behind the bar.
+He watched her leave the Villa and then came back and stood behind the bar.
 I sat there uncomfortable.
 "Want a drink?"

 "You see her come outta that fuckin' chair?"